tttol/mos3/CONTRIBUTING.md

 ## Contributing via Pull Requests

-To send us a pull request, please:
+To send a pull request, please:

 1. Fork the repository.
 2. Modify the source code.